About A2X for Shopify

 - Supports multiple Shopify stores connecting to a single accounting system for multi-channel sellers.

-If you already have an existing A2X for Amazon account, you will be asked to confirm you wish to create a new account.
+If you already have an existing A2X for Amazon account, you will be asked to confirm that you wish to create a new account.
+So, this is where you need to choose 'Continue with New Account'.

 Once your account is created it should look like this: